Register and run a food business

 Can I register in English?
 Yes.
 While bilingual forms are available, you can complete your registration in either Welsh or English.
 All 22 local authorities accept registrations in both languages.

 Is there an online portal for Wales?
-There is no single national portal for Wales.
-Check your local council's website to see whether they offer online registration.
-If not, contact their Environmental Health department directly.
+Many Welsh councils accept registrations through the Food Standards Agency's online Register a Food Business service, which covers England, Wales, and Northern Ireland.
+Check your local council's website to see how they accept registrations.
+If in doubt, contact their Environmental Health department directly.